 "We cannot live in a world that is not our own, in a world that is interpreted for us by others.
 An interpreted world is not a home.
-Part of the terror is to take back our own listening, to use our own voice." ~Hildegard of Bingen, 11th C.Jesus, the wild poet of the Galilean meadows, pointed to this flower and said, "Behold the lillies of the field!"
+Part of the terror is to take back our own listening, to use our own voice." ~Hildegard of Bingen, 11th C.Jesus, the wild poet of the Galilean meadows, pointed to this flower and said, "Behold the lillies of the field!
+They neither labor nor toil, yet even King Solomon is all his glory was not arrayed like one of these!"
 He wanted his disciples to learn everything they needed to know about God by looking at a flower.

 Just so, in his final gathering, Buddha held up a little blossom, twirling it in his fingers but saying nothing.
 Ananda smiled.
 He understood the complete Dharma through one little flower.

 William Blake, the poet of perception, wrote: "See a world in a grain of sand, and a heaven in a wild flower!"
 The Kingdom of God is not a theological abstraction, but the break-through of this trillium, one white three-petaled explosion nestled in oceanic furrows of green.